Shaumik-Ashraf/Graphics/Notes.md

 _N_ is cross product of two vectors that share a common endpoint and go in different directions;
  only works if points are counter clockwise; 3 points determine 2 vectors

+cos(theta) (if between 90 and 270) is negative; magnitude is always positive;
+ therefore the sign of the dot product of the Surface Normal vector and View vector determines whether the surface is visable or not

+_If dot(N, V) < 0 then surface is drawn_